asleepace/asleepace.com/src/content/blog/try.md

 Error handling in software engineering is a bit like paying taxes — _it's something that we all have to do and something that nobody enjoys doing..._

-If you are anything like me, then you are most likely familiar with how tedious and awkward error handling with try / catch statements can feel, especially in languages like Javascript and Typescript.
+If you are anything like me, then you are most likely familiar with how tedious and awkward error handling with try / catch statements can feel especially in languages like Javascript & Typescript.
 Often times I find myself having to write unwieldy code like the following:

 ```ts
 function getUrlFromString(urlString: string): URL | undefined {